 Difference between Self-Care and Selfish

-Self-care sounds great but who the heck’s got time to do it?
+Sounds great, but who has time to do it?

 Let’s look at some of the benefits of self-care first, just so that we can see how important it is.

-• When you give yourself a few minutes per day, you get to know yourself better.
-Ever want to be authentic then you need to know who you are first
+• When you give yourself a few minutes daily, you get to know yourself better.
+Ever want to be authentic, then you need to know who you are first

 • You can’t take care of others unless you do self-care.
 If your body is not healthy, your brains had enough, and you feel spent, used up, and burned out, then there is no chance of you helping others

-• Want to go from simply existing and feel like you’re living?
+• Want to go from simply existing and feeling like you’re living?
 A little bit of self-care is a difference that you’re looking for

 • Want to be empowered?
 The only person who knows the real you is your inner self, and the only way to connect with the inner self is to take time out for self-care